How To Get Rid Of House Flies

 Exclusion and Sanitation

-- Whenever possible, food and materials on which the flies can lay their eggs must be removed or destroyed, which will isolate the egg-laying adult.
-Killing adult flies will reduce infestation, but elimination of breeding areas is necessary for good House Fly control management.
+- Whenever possible, food and materials on which the flies can lay eggs must be removed or destroyed, which will isolate the egg-laying adult.
+Killing adult flies will reduce infestation, but the elimination of breeding areas is necessary for good House Fly control management.

 - Garbage cans and dumpsters should have tight-fitting lids and be cleaned regularly.

 - Drainage will often aid control, getting rid of extra moisture.

 - Openings of buildings should be tightly screened with screen.

 Insecticide Residual Concentrates

 House flies rest on sunny surfaces in the daytime, and have a tendency to come inside or under eaves at night.
 These areas where the flies are resting can be sprayed with residual or contact insecticides.
 The flies rest on the sprayed surface and pick up enough insecticide to kill them.
 When spraying the surfaces, it should be wet enough to the point of runoff, but not enough to form puddles.